GSA/digital.gov/_posts/2015-09-01-announcing-the-agile-bpa-awards-a-conversation-about-the-process.md

 **And what would the process be if I work at an agency and want to use the Agile BPA?**

 Right now, we’re managing this the same as other prospective 18F projects via our intake team.
-Agencies should email us at <inquiries18f@gsa.gov> with information about their problem or project.
+Agencies should email us at <a href="mailto:inquiries18f@gsa.gov">inquiries18f@gsa.gov</a> with information about their problem or project.
 As we learn more about how to work with other agencies on the BPA, we will refine the process.

 **And what’s the process if I’m a vendor and want to get on this Agile BPA?
 What can I do?**